 - 4.1 CKY offers a stimulating and challenging range of courses and can accommodate students with a range of academic abilities, provided they are able to adequately access and benefit from our curriculum.
 We make this determination primarily by reviewing an outside applicant's school records and teacher recommendations. - 4.2 Admission to Year 11 from Y10 in CKY is based on Cambridge IGCSE grades attained in full courses. - 4.3 The equivalency of other qualifications obtained will be taken into consideration for insert students. - 4.4 For progression to IB Diploma, students are expected to attain a minimum of 3Bs and 3Cs in the Cambridge IGCSE with additional requirements stated below: - i.
 A minimum of grade B in Cambridge IGCSE for all Higher Level subjects, except Mathematics: - ii.
 A minimum of grade A in Cambridge IGCSE Mathematics for Higher Level Mathematics: - iii.
-A minimum of grade C in Cambridge IGCSE for all Standard Level subjects, except ab initio.
+A minimum of grade C in Cambridge IGCSE for all Standard Level subjects, except ab initio; - iv.
+A minimum of grade C in Cambridge IGCSE First language English for Higher Level English B.

-For students who do not meet the above course selection requirement but achieved minimum of 6Cs for their chosen IBDP subjects in their respective Cambridge IGCSE grades are advised to opt for the IB Certificates.
+For students who do not meet the above course selection requirement but achieved minimum of 6Cs for their chosen IBDP subjects in their respective Cambridge IGCSE grades are advised to opt for the IB Certificate courses.